Changissnz/goals/README.md

 # A Skeleton in the Closet

 In the modern day is saved multiple
-times on databases, and treated like
+times across databases, and treated like
 "business as usual".

 --------------------------------------------------------------------------------------------------------------